Clickable arrow icon In this article

-SIPs give investors a chance to adopt a disciplined way of investing with just a one time mandate.
+SIPs allow investors to adopt a disciplined way of investing with just a one-time mandate, and various types of systematic investment plans are available.
 Through SIP, one can make investments every month or quarter.
-Investing in SIP will help the investors to generate significant returns in the long run.
+Investing in SIP will help investors to generate significant returns in the long run.
 However, choosing the right kind of SIP is the key.
 Following are the 7 different types of SIP investments available in India:

 Estimate your mutual fund returns with SIP Calculator